 Like user rules, you can also add regex criteria so your rule only applies to specific requests.

 Unlike user and company rules, regex rules apply to all API requests regardless if the request was authenticated.
 This enables blocking or applying goverernace for specific URIs, status codes, and more.
 Example of regex rules include:

 - “Add a

 - “Block all requests to

 Creating a rule

-Let’s walk through an example creating a company rule to block API access to companies with overdue invoices or cancelled subscriptions.
+Let’s walk through an example creating a User Rule to block API access to companies with overdue invoices.
 We also want to let them know that they are blocked due to their subscription being paused.

 Apply To Companies/Users